 Bring in the Plants

 "I think there will be more plants added to dining rooms.
 One of my hopes is that plant hangings become the new chandeliers.
-I think natural elements will be used here, and while mixed-match chairs has been a trend these past few years, I think consistency in seating will be the look in 2020.
+I think natural elements will be used here, and while mixed-match chairs have been a trend these past few years, I think consistency in seating will be the look in 2020.
 And these seats will be geometric in shape and natural in material." —Hilton Carter, interior stylist and founder of Things by H

 Forget Formal and Structure

 "We're seeing dining rooms become less and less formal here in Chicago.
 Clients are focused more on creating an intimate area for their family to come together in, rather than a space for entertaining.
-Lately we've been creating dining rooms that are kid-safe with unique, sculptural touches in the tables and lights to add a personal touch.
+Lately, we've been creating dining rooms that are kid-safe with unique, sculptural touches in the tables and lights to add a personal touch.
 Benches are being introduced more and more as both space-savers and also as fun options for kids.
 We've been incorporating a lot of paneled walls in dining rooms to give an elegant look while keeping things simple so the focus can really be on the furniture and light fixtures." —Devon Wegman, co-founder of Devon Grace Interiors

 "We see thousands of kitchen and dining room renovations a year, and one of the trends we're noticing is the move away from open concept living to semi-open spaces.
 Using decorative architectural elements like archways can help to define 'zones' without closing off the room entirely, creating a space that feels intimate." —Jean Brownhill, founder and CEO of Sweeten